Http-Multipart-Data-Parser/Http-Multipart-Data-Parser/README.md

 Dependencies
 ============
-The parser was built and tested for NET 4.0.
+The parser was built for and tested on NET 4.0.
 Versions lower then this may work but are untested.

 How do I use it?
 ================